-The availability form will go live in Spring 2020.
+The availability form will go live in the Spring.
 This form will enable you to select which events in the season you are available for.
 You can fill in the availability form as many times as you like see please keep your availability up to date.

 Please don’t complete the availability form until you have completed steps 1 and 2.

 You will be considered for each event that you have indicated availability for.
 We try to give all suitable applicants an opportunity, but we cannot guarantee this due to the number of applications we receive and the factors that we need to take into account when putting teams together.

 You will increase your chances of being selected for at least one event if you are able to be available for a number of events.
 You can also indicate how many events in total you might be able to do.
 But please bear in mind that many people may only have the opportunity to attend one event